 But the issues also exposed the truth about Dick Grayson's past — it turns out that he was originally supposed to be a Talon.
 In fact, his tooth had already been treated with a compound that marked him as a villain for the Court of Owls.

 Had it not been for the death of his parents — and his subsequent removal from the circus by Bruce Wayne — Dick Grayson would have been trained as a Talon.

 "There's this strange sense of almost a mystical fate, and Dick has cheated that fate, whether it's a supernatural thing or not.," said Scott Snyder, Batman writer, as he explained the revelation to Newsarama this week.

-"This boy was supposed to be this evil bird, owl, but instead became a good bird under the wing of the Bat," he said.two-part discussion with Scott Snyder about Batman #7, Newsarama interviewed Nightwing writer Kyle Higgins about how this revelation will affect Dick Grayson in his own title and what readers can expect from his involved in the "Night of the Owls" event.
+"This boy was supposed to be this evil bird, owl, but instead became a good bird under the wing of the Bat," he said.As a follow-up to our two-part discussion with Scott Snyder about Batman #7, Newsarama interviewed Nightwing writer Kyle Higgins about how this revelation will affect Dick Grayson in his own title and what readers can expect from his involved in the "Night of the Owls" event.